Accommodation bonds if you entered care before 1 July 2014

 Moving aged care homes

-If you move to another aged care home after 1 July 2014, you can keep your current fee arrangement, or opt in to the post-1 July 2014 fee arrangements.
+If you move to another aged care home after 1 November 2025, you can keep your current fee arrangement or opt in to the post-1 November 2025 means testing and accommodation arrangements.

 What happens after a resident dies?

-If a resident dies, the aged care home must refund their lump sum balance less any allowable amounts that have been deducted over the care period.
+If a resident dies, the aged care home must refund their lump sum balance (minus any deductions allowed over the care period).
 This must be done within 14 days of receiving either:

 - letters of administration (authority to administer the estate of someone who has died without making a Will).

 The provider may refund the lump sum balance without proof of these documents, if they are confident that the correct legal beneficiary has been identified.
-However, they do have the right to see these documents.
-This protects the provider and the resident’s estate by ensuring the resident’s wishes are followed by confirming who is entitled to the refund.
+However, the provider has the right to see these documents.
+This protects them and the resident’s estate by ensuring the resident’s wishes are followed by confirming who is entitled to the refund.

 How to make a complaint